This post may contain affiliate links to products I use and highly recommend. You can read my full disclosure .

 - Cut to size: After removing the membrane from the ribs, I used to cut the ribs into smaller, 3 – 4 bone sections.
 I found that this made it easier for the ribs to fit into the cooking pot.
 They should be in a flat layer (not stacked) or standing up against the edges of the cooking pot.
 However, you don’t need to do this if the ribs fit without cutting them.

 - Place parchment paper on the bottom of your air fryer basket: this is the best way to help capture some of the drippings, resulting in less cleanup afterward.

 If you have leftover ribs, a great way to store them is in an airtight container for next time.
 You can also wrap them up tight in aluminum foil for up to 5 days.

 It takes about 40 minutes from start to finish to cook pork ribs in the air fryer.

 Yes.
-However, it is best to air fry ribs that have already been brined.
-Look for things like salt, water or brine on the rib packaging and ingredients.
+However, it is best to air fry ribs that have already been brined, which will help result in juicy air fryer ribs.
+Look for things like salt, water, or brine on the rib packaging and ingredients.

 I prefer 380 degrees for most of the cooking, then 390 degrees to finish the ribs.